Are You Being Sued For Debt After A Bankruptcy Discharge?

 Sometimes the creditor simply does not know of the bankruptcy discharge, in which case, they will likely dismiss the case once they are made aware.
 In the likely situation where the lender is aware and is acting unlawfully by pressuring you for money you don’t owe, it is best to obtain a consumer debt defense lawyer to put the collector in its place.

-Do not let the NCSLT, Student Loan Solutions LLC, or any collector scam you!
+Do not let the NCSLT, Student Loan Solutions, LLC, or any other collector scam you!
 The worst mistake you can make is ignoring the lawsuit, which can lead to a default judgment in favor of the debt collection company.

-With more than 75 years of combined experience, you can trust the knowledgeable attorneys at Rogers Sevastianos & Bante, LLP to examine your case thoroughly and fight for you against shady collectors.
+With more than 100 years of combined legal experience, you can trust the knowledgeable attorneys at Rogers Sevastianos & Bante LLP to examine your case thoroughly and fight for you against shady collectors.
 Contact us for a consultation today, or call 314-884-8991 to set up your appointment.